Information Asymmetry in Cross-Border Sales

 edited in Mai 2020

-International trade flow is less than expected
+Cross-border sales volume is less than expected

 Consumers have a strong preference for domestic products.

 In addition to that, it is also not understood why consumers have such a strong preference for domestic products.
 Moreover, natural trade barriers (which are not caused by government measures) are still poorly understood even though they have a significant effect.

 This paper examines whether the international market could partly fail due to asymmetric information in international trade.
 If so, the problem of asymmetric (or imperfect) information between potential customers (consumers or companies who are in demand for a product or service) and vendors (supplier who offer or would — under perfect market conditions — offer products or services) could partly contribute to these international trade puzzles.